-First year: You’ll being by looking at art practice in two-dimensions (painting, drawing) and three-dimensions (sculpture, glass, ceramics) of creative practice.
+First year: You’ll begin by looking at art practice in two-dimensions (painting, drawing) and three-dimensions (sculpture, glass, ceramics) of creative practice.

 Second year: You’ll select one area to focus on through project work.
 This is where you’ll start to explore your own ideas and artistic voice.

 As well as tailored, hands-on workshops you’ll also develop your ability to research and contextualise your creative practice through studying art history.

 Third year: This is where everything you've learned comes together and you create a final artwork for the graduate exhibition.

 Short answer: They’re really new and they’re really good.
 We’re one of the best equipped art schools in the Southern Hemisphere.